This is the fastest and easiest way to clean and sanitize your dishwasher with only two ingredients and no back-breaking scrubbing necessary!

 After the cycle is done, open the dishwasher while it’s still hot and steamy inside.
 (Be careful not to put your face or hands nearby when you open, because the steam can sometimes be really hot and well… steamy…)

-Use a microfiber cloth or sponge that has been soaked in vinegar to wipe down any areas that still have hard water or detergent build-up on them.
+Use a microfiber cloth or sponge that has been soaked in warm soapy water to wipe down any areas that still have hard water or detergent build-up on them.
 Specifically the door seals and edges/corners.

 Since the steam loosened everything up, the residue should slide right off with no scrubbing needed.